 A recused member shall not participate in any votes, nor be present during deliberations involving the team’s selection or seeding, but may answer factual questions about the institution from which the member is recused.
 The recusal policy is virtually identical to the NCAA men’s basketball committee policy.

-How will the teams that are not in the playoff be selected for the other bowls that make up this new arrangement?
+How are the non-playoff teams selected for the other bowls that make up this new arrangement?

 All conferences negotiated individual bowl contracts for their champions.
-Five conferences have arranged contracts for their champions to play in New Year’s bowl games — Atlantic Coast (Orange), Big Ten (Rose), Big 12 (Sugar), Pac-12 (Rose), and Southeastern (Sugar).
+Five conferences arranged contracts for their champions to play in New Year’s bowl games — Atlantic Coast (Orange), Big Ten (Rose), Big 12 (Sugar), Pac-12 (Rose) and Southeastern (Sugar).

-The highest ranked champion of the other five Football Bowl Subdivision conferences (the American Athletic, Conference- USA, Mid-American, Mountain West and Sun Belt), as determined by the selection committee, will play in one of the six New Year’s bowls.
-Other available berths will be awarded to the teams ranked highest by the committee.
-The committee will assign teams to bowls.
+If it is not playing in a Playoff Semifinal, the highest-ranked champion of the other five Football Bowl Subdivision conferences (i.e., the American Athletic, Conference USA, Mid-American, Mountain West and Sun Belt), as determined by the selection committee, will play in either the Cotton, Fiesta or Peach bowl.
+Other available berths are awarded to the teams ranked highest by the committee.
+The committee assigns teams to bowls.

-When the Fiesta, Cotton and Atlanta bowls are not hosting semifinal games, their participants will come from three sources: (1) The highest ranked champion among the five conferences listed in the paragraph above, (2) conference champions that are displaced when their contracted bowls host semifinals and (3) the remaining teams ranked highest in the committee’s rankings.
+When the Cotton, Fiesta and Peach bowls are not hosting semifinal games, their participants will come from three pools: (1) The highest-ranked champion among the five conferences listed in the paragraph above, (2) conference champions that are displaced when their contracted bowls host semifinals games and (3) the remaining teams ranked highest in the committee’s rankings.

 The committee will assign teams to the non-playoff bowls to create the most compelling matchups, while considering other factors such as geographic proximity, avoiding rematches of regular-season games and avoiding rematches of recent years’ bowl games.